Toward robust early-warning models: A horse race, ensembles and model uncertainty: Data and methods

 Generally, a classifier attempts to assign each observation to the most likely class, given its predictor values.
 For the binary case, where there are only two possible classes, an optimal classifier (which minimizes the error rate) predicts class one if $\mbox{Pr}(Y=1|X=x)>0.5$, and class zero otherwise.
 This classifier is denoted as the Bayes classifier.
 Ideally, one would like to predict qualitative responses using the Bayes classifier, but for real-world data, however, the conditional distribution of $Y$ given $X$ is unknown.
 Thus, the goal of many approaches is to estimate this conditional distribution and classify an observation to the category with the highest estimated probability.
 For real-world applications, it may also be noted that the optimal threshold $\tau$ between classes is not always 0.5, but varies.
 This optimal threshold may be a result of optimizing the above discussed Usefulness, and is examined in further detail later in the paper.

 This paper aims to gather a versatile set of different classification methods, from the simple approach of signal extraction to the considerably more computationally intensive neural networks and support vector machines.
-The methods used for deriving early-warning models have been put into context in Figure \ref{fig:A-taxonomy-of-methods}.
-These are presented in more detail below.
+The methods used for deriving early-warning models have been put into context in Figure \ref{fig:A-taxonomy-of-methods} and papers applying these methods in an early-warning exercise have been reviewed in Table \ref{tab:Literature-review}.
+The methods are presented in more detail below.

 \paragraph{Signal extraction}